Sold by HTC, Made by Google | #PNWeekly 271

 HTC and Google have finally come to an agreement, though it’s one that we didn’t exactly expect.
 Does it warrant the hype it’s getting this week?
 And what will come out of it for the struggling manufacturer, the budding hardware brand and you, the consumer?

-TK Bay of XDA-Developers joins us to discuss that, Motorola’s software update policy and the week’s news, so pop in that SIM and get connected — this is the Pocketnow Weekly!
+Tech reviewer TK Bay joins us to discuss that, Motorola’s software update policy and the week’s news, so pop in that SIM and get connected — this is the Pocketnow Weekly!

 Watch the video recorded from 3:00pm Eastern on September 21st, or check out the high-quality audio version right here.
 You can shoot your listener emails to [email protected] for a shot at getting your question read aloud on the air the following week!